Functional mushrooms have a long history of being used for medicinal purposes worldwide.

 They have the potential to help support your immune health so that your body can better combat infections.
-Beta glucan may also help maintain your gut health.
+They may also help maintain your gut health.

 Plus, they may support the regulation of blood glucose levels and cholesterol levels, easing the strain on a person's heart and liver.

-What sets them apart from is their potency and potential as a biological response modifier.
+What sets the effects of B glucan apart from is their potency and potential as a biological response modifier.
 They have the potential to:

 - Simulates the immune system

 - Combat cancerous cells